-- E5.6 On approval of progression from the taught phase to the research phase, the student is required , within four months of being approved to progress, to submit completed Form RDA1 PD to the Faculty Research Degrees Committee to seek approval of the proposed plan of research, supervisory arrangements and other related matters by the Committee. - E5.7 The topic of the research phase may be selected from any area within the general field of the approved doctorate programme, consistent with the professional context of the student. - E5.8 Students who successfully complete the taught phase - (i) but do not progress to the research phase, or - (ii) progress to the research phase but do not submit their thesis for examination, may be awarded the appropriate exit award relevant to the programme on the basis of sufficient academic credits accrued during the taught phase.
+- E5.7 On approval of progression from the taught phase to the research phase, a full-time student is required, within two months of being approved to progress, to submit a Research Plan Approval Form to the Faculty Research Degrees Committee to seek approval of the proposed plan of research and other related matters by the Committee. - E5.8 On approval of progression from the taught phase to the research phase, a part-time student is required, within six months of being approved to progress, to submit a Research Plan Approval Form to the Faculty Research Degrees Committee to seek approval of the proposed plan of research and other related matters.

+- E5.9 The topic of the research phase may be selected from any area within the general field of the approved doctorate programme, consistent with the professional context of the student. - E5.10 Students who successfully complete the taught phase - (i) but do not progress to the research phase, or - (ii) progress to the research phase but do not submit their thesis for examination, may be awarded the appropriate exit award relevant to the programme on the basis of sufficient academic credits accrued during the taught phase.